 Permanent Supportive Housing (PSH) - an innovative program that combines affordable housing with supportive services to help people lead more stable lives.
 PSH targets people who are homeless, have one or more disabilities, experience multiple barriers to housing, and need supportive services.
 When people know they have a safe place to live and sleep, their mental health, physical health, and other needs can finally be addressed.
-The PSH model has been shown to save communities money by reducing costs to various public service systems, including health care and emergency services.116
+The PSH model has been shown to save communities money by reducing costs to various public service systems, including health care and emergency services.

-Prevention - engaging in proactive strategies to address factors related to wellness, stability, and reducing the need for crisis services.117
+Prevention - engaging in proactive strategies to address factors related to wellness, stability, and reducing the need for crisis services.

-Recovery - a process of change through which individuals improve their health and wellness, live a selfdirected life, and strive to reach their full potential.118
+Recovery - a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.

-Return on Investment (ROI) - assesses the efficiency of an investment against the costs of that investment.119
+Return on Investment (ROI) - assesses the efficiency of an investment against the costs of that investment.

 Risk and Protective Factors - risk factors are those circumstances that put an individual, especially children and youth, at risk for coping in a healthy way and can contribute to psychological disorders like major depression or post-traumatic stress disorder.
 Protective factors are the opposite.
-These are circumstances that can help protect an individual, especially children and youth, by helping them with their symptoms and/or finding meaning in their experiences.120 an organized, residential, non-medical setting.
-Services are administered by appropriately trained personnel who provide 24-hour monitoring, observation, and support in a supervised environment for a client to achieve initial recovery from the effects of alcohol or another drug.
-Social detoxification is characterized by its emphasis on peer and social support, and it provides care for clients whose intoxication or withdrawal signs and symptoms are sufficiently severe to require 24-hour structure and support, but the full resources of a medically monitored inpatient detoxification are not necessary.122
+These are circumstances that can help protect an individual, especially children and youth, by helping them with their symptoms and/or finding meaning in their experiences.

-Short-Term Intensive Residential (STIR) - intensive, but short-term (average length of stay is 12 days) treatment for substance use disorders.121
+Short-Term Intensive Residential (STIR) - intensive, but short-term (average length of stay is 12 days) treatment for substance use disorders.